 The City, as with most cities across the country, continues to be impacted by global economic conditions.
-The City's income tax collections increased by 1.26% in 2015 (compared to 2014) and 3.88% in 2016 (compared to 2015).
-In 2017, income tax collections decreased by 2.23% (compared to 2016).
-Collections for 2018 are budgeted to increase by approximately 2%.
-In November of 2017, voters approved a .25% increase to the City's income tax rate to fund street paving and police and fire services, which will increase income tax collections by an additional approximate \$13,000,000 in 2018.
+The City's income tax collections decreased by 2.23% in 2017 (compared to 2016).
+In 2018, income tax collections increased by 12.4% (compared to 2017).
+The increase is largely due to the collection of an addition 1⁄4% passed by voters the previous year.
+Collections for 2019 are budgeted to increase by approximately 2%.
 Global economic conditions have impacted other sources of City revenue.
 Property tax revenues declined due to the housing market conditions, but have stabilized.
-The Total Assessed Value has declined by 10.63% over the past 7 years although the majority of the decline took place in 2012 when the valuation dropped by 11.4%.
-Previous years have seen minor decreases in the valuation of 1.6% in 2014, 1.4% in 2015 and 0.3% in 2016.
-However, in 2017 there was an increase of 2.37% and there is a projected increase of 2.27% for 2018.
-General Fund revenues are expected to increase to approximately \$167,854,300 in 2018 from \$166,720,000 in 2017.
+The Total Assessed Value declined by 17.24% from 2010-2016 although the majority of the decline took place in 2012 when the valuation dropped by 11.4%.
+However, in 2017 there was an increase of 2.37%, a marginal increase in 2018 and there is another projected marginal increase for 2019.
+General Fund revenues are expected to increase to approximately \$167,929,640 in 2019 from \$165,750,408 in 2018.

 The State of Ohio, in response to these same economic and budgetary constraints, has implemented changes to the State budget directly affecting funding to the City of Akron.
 The State budget has reduced Local Government Funding (LGF), which directly impacts the City's General Fund.
 In 2011, the LGF collections were \$ 12,378,170.
 However, this amount was reduced by 25% and then to 50% over the state's biennial budget in 2012.
 The City continues to see the effects of the reduction.
 In 2014, LGF revenues had dropped to \$6,500,389, which is only slightly more than half of the LGF revenues received in 2011.
-LGF revenues did increase to \$6,857,604 in 2015, but declined in 2016 to \$6,374,150 and in 2017 to \$6,245,599 due to further changes in the State's LGF distribution structure.
+LGF revenues have flucuated every year since then with \$ 6,429,000 in revenues in 2018.

 As a result of the consolidation of City services into regional offices, including the new combined Information Technology departments with Summit County, combined with other attrition and previous years' pro-active measures, employment has declined from 2009 to 2016 by over 400 positions or 17.6%.
 The City's full-time employee count reached its lowest point in 2013, where the number of employees totaled 1,725.
-Since that time, the City has increased staffing slightly to its current level (as of 12/31/2017) of 1,821 full-time employees.
+Since that time, the City has increased staffing slightly to its current level (as of 12/31/2018) of 1,789 full-time employees.
 The City received several grants for the Police and Fire departments which allowed the City to increase the ranks of police and firefighters.
 The City will continue to review and implement cost savings wherever possible.

-In 2017, the City experienced stability in overall expenditures compared to 2016 with an increase of 4.76%.
+In 2018, the City experienced stability in overall expenditures compared to 2017 with an increase of 1.49%.
 Recent increases were largely associated with the Combined Sewer Overflow (CSO) project in the Sewer Fund.
-For 2018, the City anticipates a slight increase in expenditures to what occurred in 2017.
-The General Fund balance is expected to remain stable for 2018.
+For 2019, the City anticipates a slight increase in expenditures to what occurred in 2018.
+The General Fund balance is expected to remain stable for 2019.